andrekramer/erdna/README.md

 What if the Web was programmable in a uniform but flexible syntax?

 The v1 code was written in small pieces over the summer of 2024 without AI input and is free for non commercial use.
+More examples where added and some bugs fixed in later minor versions.

 To clone: